nytud/HunTag3/README.md

 # Config file
 The configuration file lists the features that are to be used for a given task.
 The feature file may start with a command specifying the default radius for features.
 This is non-mandatory.
 Example:

-    !defaultRadius 5
+    default:

-Next, it can give values to variables that shall be used by the featurizing methods.
+        cutoff: 1  #  1 if not set
-For example, the following three lines set the parameters of the feature called *krpatt*
+        radius: 5  # -1 if not set

-    let krpatt minLength 2
+There are three type of features:
-    let krpatt maxLength 99
+- **Sentence**: The input is aggregated sentence-wise into a list, and this list is then passed to the feature function.
+This function should return a list consisting of one feature string for each of the tokens of the sentence
-    let krpatt lang hu
+- **Token**: Get a token, and returns a feature list or bool for each given token independently

-The second field specifies the name of the feature, the third a key, the fourth a numeric value.
-The dictionary of key-value pairs will be passed to the feature.
+- **Lexicon**: The specified token field is matched against this lexicon file and ubstitutes each token with its features from the lexicon

-After this come the actual assignments of feature names to features.
-Examples:
+For each feature mandatory fields are the following:

-    token ngr ngrams 0
+- **name**: name of the feature as appears in the output (featurized input, most-informative-features, etc.)
-    sentence bwsamecases isBetweenSameCases 1
+- **type**: sentence/token/lexicon
-    lex street hunner/lex/streetname.lex 0
+- **actionName**: Refers to the features.py function name or the lexicon file
-    token lemmalowered lemmaLowered 0,2
+- **fields**: Refers to the field of the input (starting from zero), that the feature use (only *sentence* type features allowed to have more values here separated by comma.
+Lexicon features must supply the field of the token here)

-The first keyword can have three values, token, lex and sentence.
-For example, in the first example line above, the feature name ngr will be assigned to the python function ngrams() that returns a feature string for the given token.
-The third argument is a column or comma-separated list of columns.
-It specifies which fields of the input should be passed to the feature function.
-Counting starts from zero.
+- **radius**: **(Only for sentence type features)** add the features of each corresponding token to the feature list of all the token its given length radius (independent from the feature)

-For sentence features, the input is aggregated sentence-wise into a list, and this list is then passed to the feature function.
-This function should return a list consisting of one feature string for each of the tokens of the sentence.
+- **options**: **(Only for sentence type features)** Here one can enumerate all options that the corresponding feature need (see feature documentation in features.py)

-For lex features, the second argument specifies a lexicon file rather than a python function name.
-The specified token field is matched against this lexicon file.
+See configs folder for examples in the old and new format.

 # Usage
 HunTag may be run in any of the following modes (see startHuntag.sh for overview and *huntag.py --help* for details):